Meewis/Sonoff-S20-MQTT-IO/README.md

 !! only connect to mains when the housing is properly closed !!

 For programming and power supply the internal CPU use a USB-FTDI-RS232 adapter.
-On the pcb of the Sonoff S20 there is a row of solder pads to place a header to the USB-FTDI-RS232 adapter
+On the pcb of the Sonoff S20 there is a row of solder pads to place a header to connect the USB-FTDI-RS232 adapter

 To get the Sonoff S20 in program mode; hold the push botton and then connect the USB-FTDI-RS232 adapter to your computer.